Xela3026/yabbr-docs/docs/campaigns/general.md

 ###### Summary
 To create a new time period, select dates during the year, days during the dates, and a time during the days.
 Add this to your campaign's schedule.
 The program will send out the campaign during this time period and all other time periods you have added.

 Below is what an example campaign schedule could look like.
-Every weekend from the 15th of January 2024 to the 29th of January 2024, from 12pm to 3pm, the campaign will be sent out to new contacts in the file at a rate of 100 contacts every hour, from a mobile number named 'YabbrDemo'.
+Every weekend from the 15th of January 2024 to the 29th of January 2024, from 12pm to 3pm, the campaign will be sent out to new contacts in the file at a rate of 100 contacts every hour, from a mobile number named 'Demo'.
 If there were 1200 contacts, this schedule would send out the campaign to the first half of the contacts on the first weekend, and then the second half of the contacts on the second weekend.

 <CustomisableImage src="/img/example-campaign-schedule.png" alt="Example Campaign Schedule"/>